YuukanOO/seelf/DOCUMENTATION.md

       - BALANCER_DOMAIN=http://docker.localhost
       - SEELF_ADMIN_EMAIL=admin@example.com
       - SEELF_ADMIN_PASSWORD=admin
+      - HTTP_SECURE= # Force fallback to the default handling of http secure (based on the BALANCER_DOMAIN)

     # Remove the ports part since they are not needed anymore
     labels:
       - traefik.enable=true # Enable traefik for seelf